In Ohio, all evictions follow the same process:

 Regardless if the eviction was contested or not, if the judge rules in favor of the landlord, a Writ of Execution will be subsequently issued and the process will proceed.

 The Writ of Execution is the tenant’s final notice to leave the rental unit, and gives them the opportunity to remove their belongings before the sheriff returns to the property to forcibly remove the tenant.

-Depending on which county the rental unit is in, the tenant’s belongings may be removed from the property when the tenant is, or left in the rental unit and forfeited to the landlord.
+Depending on the county the rental unit is located, the tenant’s belongings may be removed from the property and forfeited to the landlord.
 Those belongings may then be used as a lien for damages or payment to the landlord.

 A few hours to a few days.
 The landlord must request the writ of execution, but it can be issued the same day as the hearing, depending on what time of day the hearing was held.

 Step 5: Possession of Property is Returned

 Within 10 days of receiving the writ of execution, a law enforcement agent will remove the tenant from the rental unit.
 Some counties may give the law enforcement officer a lesser number of days (such as five) to evict the tenant.

 Approximately 10 days.
 The tenant has 10 days at the most once the writ of execution has been issued to gather their belongings and move out before a sheriff, bailiff, police officer or constable is allowed to forcibly remove them from the property.